Try Hubstaff for 14 days

 The first step is to create your deliverables.

-A good way to do this is to look at your objective.
+An excellent way to do this is to look at your objective.

 What are you trying to achieve?